Initialization effects of nucleon profile on the $\pi$ yields in heavy-ion collisions at medium energies: Nucleon densities in the SHF and USDB-SM approaches

-As can be seen from Fig.\ref{fig:init_S}, the calculated density distributions are generated almost entirely by valence nucleons for radii larger than 4.5 fm.
-In the present paper, we shall consider that the reactions of interest have a large impact parameter, equal to at least $9 ~\rm fm$, so that one can assume that collisions will dominantly involve valence nucleons.
-The $^{16}$O core is then not expected to play a significant role in pion production.
+In the present paper, we shall consider the following nuclear ground states: $\rm ^{32}S(0^+)$, $\rm^{34}S(0^+)$, $\rm^{36}S(0^+)$, $\rm^{35}Cl(3/2^+)$ and $\rm^{37}Cl(3/2^+)$.
+The $^{16}$O core is then not expected to play a significant role in $\pi$ production.
+We will consider that the reactions of interest have a large impact parameter, equal to at least $9 ~\rm fm$, so that one can assume that collisions will dominantly involve valence nucleons.

-We will consider the following nuclear states: $\rm ^{32}S(0^+)$, $\rm^{34}S(0^+)$, $\rm^{36}S(0^+)$, $\rm^{35}Cl(3/2^+)$ and $\rm^{37}Cl(3/2^+)$.
-The effect of nucleon-nucleon correlations is already seen in Fig.\ref{fig:init_S}, where the extension of SM2 density distributions is larger than those arising from SHF, while the density extension of SM1 is almost the same as that of SHF.
-Moreover, as can been seen in Fig.\ref{fig:npratio_r}, the ratios of neutron density to proton density in SHF and USDB-SM are close for radii around 4.5 fm.
-As the radius increases to about 5.5 fm, SM1 and SM2 results still remain close, while the difference between SHF and USDB-SM results increases significantly.